Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on July 12, 2017.

 The benefits of eating fruit are well established:

-- A meta-analysis (review of multiple research studies) found strong evidence that eating more fruit and vegetables is associated with a lower risk of death, particularly from cardiovascular disease and cancer.
+- A meta-analysis (review of multiple research studies) found strong evidence that eating more fresh fruit and vegetables is associated with a lower risk of death, particularly from cardiovascular disease and cancer.

 - In one large study of 65,226 adults, those who consumed 7+ servings of fruits and veggies per day had a significantly lower risk of mortality compared to those with minimal to no fruit or vegetable consumption.